o3de/o3de.org/content/docs/userguide/cinematics-adding-component-entities.md

+description: ' Add component entities in the &trackview-editor; in &ALYlong;. '
+slug: cinematics-adding-component-entities
+title: Adding Component Entities
+---
 # Adding Component Entities<a name="cinematics-adding-component-entities"></a>

 In the Track View, sequences determine what to animate based on what you add to the sequence\.
 For example, if you want to animate an entity with an **Actor** or **Light** component, you can add that component entity to a sequence and then modify its properties\.